rgrams/ross_project_timer/README.md

 - Pause (& Resume when paused): Pauses and resumes the timer.

-- Pause on window switch: Toggle off to make the timer keep counting up when the editor window is not in focus.
+- Adjust Time - Use the buttons to add and subtract the amount of time selected in the input box from the elapsed time.

 - Reset Time: Resets the elapsed time to zero.
 Pops up a confirm dialog so you don't do it by mistake.

-- Add Time: Adds the amount of time selected in the input box to the elapsed time.
-            (Select a negative value to subtract time.)
+- Pause on window switch: Toggle off to make the timer keep counting up when the editor window is not in focus.

+- Use pause animation: Toggle the fading animation for the timer text/icon.
+Turning this off can save a tiny bit of CPU time.

+- Show seconds: Toggle the display of seconds.

+- Only show on mouseover: If on, the widget will only display the time when your mouse is hovering on it.
+The rest of the time it will be replaced by a static icon.

+  - Collapse on mouse exit: Only applicable when the above option is checked.
+Collapses the widget to a small square button when your mouse is not on it.
+It expands to show the time when you mouse over it again.

 - Close Menu: closes the menu.
 (Or you can press escape or click on something else.)

 ##Other Features